skypilot-org/skypilot/llm/mixtral/README.md

 # Serving Mixtral from Mistral.ai

 Mistral AI released Mixtral 8x7B, a high-quality sparse mixture of experts model (SMoE) with open weights.
-Licensed under Apache 2.0.
 Mixtral outperforms Llama 2 70B on most benchmarks with 6x faster inference.
+Mistral.ai uses SkyPilot as [the default way](https://docs.mistral.ai/self-deployment/skypilot) to distribute their new model.
 This folder contains the code to serve Mixtral on any cloud with SkyPilot.
-There two ways to serve the model:
+There three ways to serve the model:

 ## 1. Serve with a single instance